thycotic/ssm-docs/onboarding/app.md

 1. Expand the Secret Server website or virtual directory and select the webservices folder.
 1. Double-click __Authentication__, then right-click __Anonymous Authentication__ and select __Enable__.-->

 Now launch the app and fill in the fields with the correct information.
-The url field should be the url you use to navigate to your Secret Server from the browser it could be:
+The url field should be the one you use to navigate to your Secret Server from the browser, such as:

 `https://websitename.domain.com` or `https://websitename.domain.com/secretserver`

-If you are using your active directory credentials then you must enter the fully-qualified domain name (FQDN), if you are using local Secret Server account then this could be left empty.
-Enter your two-factor information, if you have that enabled.
+If you are using your active directory credentials then you must enter the fully-qualified domain name (FQDN).
+If you are using a local Secret Server account you can leave this field empty.
+If you have enabled two-factor authentication, enter that information.
 Once logged in, you will see the Secrets list.

 ## SAML Login Support